Why Are Relationships Hard?

 If you experience physical abuse or feel that your partner may hurt you in some way, you need to seek help and get yourself out of the situation immediately.

 In cases like these, you’ve probably experienced some kind of abuse as a child and you feel powerless to protect yourself.
-The good news is, you’re not a child anymore, and working with a therapist can help you get your power back and learn how to trust yourself again.
+The good news is, that you’re not a child anymore, and working with a therapist can help you get your power back and learn how to trust yourself again.

 Assessing your relationship objectively is necessary because sometimes we truly cannot do anything about saving it.
 At the end of the day, a relationship consists of two people who may or may not be willing to do the work.